Spain's ex-PM Rajoy set to testify in Catalan separatists' trial - Journal du Cameroun

-Rajoy governed Spain from 2011 until he was ousted in June last year by a no-confidence vote over a corruption trial that hit his conservative Popular Party (PP) and he was replaced by socialist rival Pedro Sanchez.
+Rajoy governed Spain from 2011 until he was ousted in June last year by a no-confidence vote over a corruption trial that hit his conservative Popular Party (PP).
+He was replaced by socialist rival Pedro Sanchez.

-“His appearance is very important because he headed” the country before, during and after Catalonia’s regional government attempted to break from Spain in October 2017, said Paloma Roman, politics professor at Madrid’s Complutense University.
+The 63-year-old is due to appear at Madrid’s Supreme Court after 4:00 pm local time (1500 GMT) as a witness in the trial of 12 separatist leaders and activists — nine of them for rebellion — over their role in the 2017 attempt to break Catalonia from Spain.

-It “won’t leave anyone indifferent,” she said as political debate becomes increasingly virulent ahead of snap general elections in April and European, municipal and regional polls in May.
+Before him, his former right-hand woman Soraya Saenz de Santamaria testified in court, accusing separatist leaders of persisting in organising an independence referendum on October 1, 2017 despite a court ban and “knowing that violence would take place”.

 – ‘Didn’t do politics’ –

-Critics accuse Rajoy of having fuelled pro-independence passions, with support for separatism in the northeastern region leaping from 10 percent of votes in 2010 to 47.5 percent in 2017 — much of it under his mandate.
+Critics accuse Rajoy of having fuelled pro-independence passions in Catalonia, with support for separatism in the northeastern region leaping from 10 percent of votes in 2010 to 47.5 percent in 2017 — much of it under his mandate.

 Even before he came to power, Rajoy had campaigned as opposition leader against a new, agreed status for the region that gave it extra powers and defined it as a “nation” within the Spanish state.